PhD Minor for Applied Mathematics students

 - Completion of 12 units of approved course work in Applied Mathematics.
 Students should make sure that their proposed programs of coursework for the PhD minor are approved before they begin taking the courses.

-- At least 3 of these units must be from the Applied Mathematics core sequence: (Math 527 a, b; Math 575 a, b; Math 583 a, b).
-Please note: the Applied Math core courses are being revised effective Fall, 2019 and some requirements may change.
-Updates will be posted when changes become official.
+- At least 6 of these units must be from the Applied Mathematics core sequence: (Math 527 a, b; Math 575 a, b; Math 583 a, b).
 Other courses taken should not be cross-listed with a 400-level course (please check the Course Catalog).